hoanthien2017/Employee_absenteeism_analysis/README.md

 Examine differences in absence rates based on body mass index.
 HR can design programs to address health concerns related to BMI, potentially reducing health-related absences.
 Use SQL to convey index score into 3 levels, and extract findings of absence hours based on these 3 levels.

 #### 6. Absence time based on son
 Analyst how employee absence time changes between having kids and not having kids.
-Recognizing the impact of family and pet responsibilities on absence can help improve employee engagement.
+Recognizing the impact of family responsibilities on absence can help improve employee engagement.

 #### 7. Absence time by social smoke and drink
 Investigate the impact of unhealthy habits on absence rate.
 HR can create a workplace culture that promotes healthier lifestyles, potentially reducing the health-related absences of employees.